apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 <img src="/images/2025/postchat-terminal.jpg" alt="DOS" />
 </div>

-You typed text, you got scrolling text back.
+You typed text.
+Scrolling text came back.
 It was:

 - Powerful
 - Flexible for power users
 - Easy to program

-But also, a UI centered around a text input field was:
+But also, since it was centered around a blank input field, it was:

 - Daunting
 - Unintuitive